 Digital has been the big buzzword in the industry for a few years now.
-Nearly every oil major in the world is looking at the technology stack.
-Some are already making remarkable progress.
 Over the past two years, spurred by resurgent oil prices, digital pilots have flourished across the value chain, promising an exciting future.

 - Kuwait Petroleum Corp. is reassessing plans to spend about $500 billion in capital investment and may decide this year to combine its eight business units into four to streamline the company.¹

 - The Kuwait National Development Plan’s objectives include positioning Kuwait as a global hub for the petrochemical industry and increasing foreign direct investment by 300%²

 - Honeywell opened Kuwait’s first in-country manufacturing and testing centre for oil and gas technologies in 2019.
 The center customises industrial software and IoT solutions, and designs and assembles (DCS) platforms and other systems³

 - The largest active projects in Kuwait in terms of the total value of packages under execution are the $24billion Clean Fuels Project and the $20billion New Refinery Project4